mattions/neuronvisio/README.markdown

 This code is just to give an idea in how to use nrnvisio module:

-1. fire up an ipython console with pylab switch[^1] ipython -pylab
-    [^1] The pylab switch is nedeed because neuronVisio use the pylab thread for the graphs.
+1. fire up an ipython console with pylab switch.
+(The pylab switch is nedeed because neuronVisio use the pylab thread for the graphs.) ipython -pylab

 2. Import the module
     import nrnvisio         # importing the module